danielrs95/notasEstudio/0_YouDontKnowJavaScript/5_Async_&_Performance.md

 // A B C
 ```

-1. `C` cannot interrupt and preced `B`, by virtue of how Promises are defined to operate
+1. `C` cannot interrupt and precede `B`, by virtue of how Promises are defined to operate

 ##### Promise Scheduling Quirks